dlueth/qoopido.demand/README.md

 ## Auto-bundling with genie
 Qoopido.demand's original idea was (and still is) to not need a server-side built-process to pre-compile static bundles but to directly load any module required on demand.
-This decision really embraces new technologies like HTTP/2 that do not establish a new connection for each single request but is instead able to handle all requests with a single connection.
+This decision really embraces new technologies like HTTP/2 that do not establish a new connection for each single request but instead are able to handle all requests with a single connection.

 While this is absolutely great HTTP/2 is not 100% supported by servers and clients yet and even if it is, requesting many assets may still slow down your overall transfer.

-To handle this Qoopido.demand has a built-in plugin called ```genie``` which can be configured to create auto-bundle requests for all dependencies of a module.
+To handle this Qoopido.demand has a built-in plugin called ```genie``` which can be configured to create auto-bundle requests for all direct dependencies of a module.
 To give you a more detailed example think about a module depending on ```/nucleus/dom/element```, ```/nucleus/dom/collection``` and ```/nucleus/component/sense```.

 If ```genie``` is enabled for paths prefixed with```/nucleus/``` it will determine if any of the dependencies are already loaded and if there are at least two left for any auto-bundle configured they will get loaded via a single request.